dotnet/docfx/Documentation/tutorial/howto_filter_out_unwanted_apis.md

 The format of the filter configuration file
 -------------------------------------------

-You could specify `apiRules` with a list of `exclude` or `include` rules.
+Specify `apiRules` with a list of `exclude` or `include` rules.

 > *Note*

 > The rules would be executed sequentially and the matching process would stop once one rule is matched.
 > Namely, you need to put the most detailed rule in the top.

-> If no rule is matched, the API would be included by default.
+> If no rule is matched the API would be included by default.

 ### 1. `exclude` or `include` APIs by matching their uid with the Regex `uidRegex`.

-The below sample would exclude all APIs whose uid start with 'Microsoft.DevDiv' except those that start with 'Microsoft.DevDiv.SpecialCase'.
+The below sample excludes all APIs whose uid start with 'Microsoft.DevDiv' except those that start with 'Microsoft.DevDiv.SpecialCase'.

 ```
   - include: